How to set a custom CA bundle in AWS CLI

-Private certificate authorities, TLS-inspecting proxies, and internal HTTPS endpoints can make AWS CLI fail certificate validation even when the profile, Region, and service command are otherwise correct.
-Saving a custom CA bundle keeps TLS verification enabled while letting the CLI trust the certificate chain presented by the target endpoint.
+Private certificate authorities, TLS-inspecting proxies, and internal HTTPS endpoints can make AWS CLI fail certificate validation even when the profile, Region, credentials, and service command are otherwise correct.
+Saving a custom CA bundle keeps certificate checks enabled while letting the CLI trust the certificate chain presented by that endpoint.

-The saved setting is ca_bundle in the shared AWS CLI config file.
-By default that file is ~/.aws/config on Linux and macOS and the matching shared config file under the current user profile on Windows, but AWS_CONFIG_FILE can redirect the CLI to another path. aws configure set writes the bundle path into the selected profile, creates the config file if needed, and does not make an AWS API call.
+The saved profile setting is ca_bundle in the shared AWS CLI config file.
+The default file is ~/.aws/config on Linux and macOS and %USERPROFILE%\.aws\config on Windows, but AWS_CONFIG_FILE can redirect the CLI to another file for the current process. aws configure set writes the bundle path locally and does not call an AWS service.

-The AWS_CA_BUNDLE environment variable overrides the saved setting for the current shell, and the global --ca-bundle option overrides both for one command. aws configure get reads the stored config value only, so it does not show a shell-level override.
-The bundle file should be a readable PEM file that contains the root and intermediate certificates the endpoint needs, and --no-verify-ssl should stay limited to short troubleshooting because it disables certificate checks instead of fixing trust.
+Trust precedence matters when a saved profile appears to be ignored.
+AWS_CA_BUNDLE overrides the profile setting for the current shell, and the global --ca-bundle option overrides both for one command.
+The bundle file should be a readable PEM file with the private root and intermediate certificates the endpoint needs.
+Avoid --no-verify-ssl for normal use because it disables certificate validation instead of fixing the trust chain.

 $ aws configure set ca_bundle /etc/ssl/certs/company-root-ca.pem --profile default